A doctor guides robotic arms to do urologic surgery. This is done through several tiny keyhole incisions.

 UltrasoundCT scanMRI scanCystoscopy

 Leading up to the procedure: Talk to your doctor about your medications.
-You may be asked to stop taking some medications up to one week before the procedure.Take antibiotics if instructed.Follow a special diet if instructed.Shower the night before using antibacterial soap if instructed.Arrange for someone to drive you home from the hospital.
+You may be asked to stop taking some medications up to 1 week before the procedure.Take antibiotics if instructed.Follow a special diet if instructed.Shower the night before using antibacterial soap if instructed.Arrange for someone to drive you home from the hospital.
 Also, have someone to help you at home.Eat a light meal the night before.
 Do not eat or drink anything after midnight.

 will be used.
 It will block any pain and keep you asleep through the surgery.